 A good routine is key when it comes to diet, and committing to a healthy eating plan is where you will reap the most benefits.
 "When I think of nutrition, I think about how it can not only be preventative but how it can manage disease," says Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics.
 "I always say that it's not one day that's going to make you healthy or one day that's going to make you unhealthy.
 It's about adding that accountability in every single day that will help you improve your overall nutrition so that you can improve your health and longevity."
-Not all habits are good, though; make sure you're avoiding these 40 Habits That Make You Sick and Fat.

-You don't have to eat chicken for breakfast lunch and dinner, but it is recommended that you fit a hearty dose of protein in at every meal.
+You don't have to eat chicken for breakfast, lunch, and dinner, but it is recommended that you fit a hearty dose of protein at every meal.
 "Focusing on protein is something that's really important as we get older because it plays a crucial role in keeping our muscles strong.
-You should be having a good protein source at breakfast lunch and dinner—whether that be beans, nuts, yogurt, eggs, meat or fish.
+You should be having a good protein source at breakfast, lunch, and dinner—whether that be beans, nuts, yogurt, eggs, meat, or fish.
 Aim for 20-30 grams per meal," says Crandall.
-We live by this rule at Eat This, Not That!, which is why we've already curated a list of 20 Ways to Get 20 grams of Protein at Every Meal for you!

 Antioxidants are one of your greatest defenses against aging, so it would serve you well to bolster your diet with as many as possible.
 "I'm always an advocate for adding antioxidant-rich foods to your diet to help prevent and ward off disease.
 Berries, bell peppers, grapes, and brightly colored fruits and veggies are all great options.
 I suggest having at least three cups of veggies and two cups of fruit per day at minimum," says Crandall.

-It's impossible to talk about a healthy diet and aging gracefully without mentioning this essential component.
+It's impossible to talk about a healthy diet and aging without mentioning this essential component.
 Drinking enough water daily can help with weight management, skin health, and keeping your body efficient.
 "A good range is between 64 and 90 ounces of water per day, which would translate to eight glasses of eight ounces of water or more.
-Other fluids count towards hydration, including things like milk, decaf coffee, and teas," says Crandall.
-Not a fan of plain water?
-Don't miss these 50 Best Detox Waters for Fat Burning and Weight Loss!
+Other fluids count toward hydration, including things like milk, decaf coffee, and teas," says Crandall.

 If the ingredient list is long and full of words you can't pronounce, toss it.
-If it has an ingredient list at all, always be skeptical.
 The best foods for your body don't come in boxes.
 "As we get older, I think it's important to cut out non-nutritive foods like added sugars and really limiting sweets.
-As we age, our palates can sometimes shift towards sweeter foods, so be mindful of that.
+As we age, our palates can sometimes shift toward sweeter foods, so be mindful of that.
 The more sweets we have, the more inflammation we have.
-Inflammation in the body can put you at greater risk for cardiovascular disease, joint pain, diabetes and metabolic syndrome," says Crandall.
-To learn how to cut out added sugars—and lose up to a pound a day—check out the brand-new book, Zero Sugar Diet, from best-selling author and Eat This, Not That! creator David Zinczenko!
+Inflammation in the body can put you at greater risk for cardiovascular disease, joint pain, diabetes, and metabolic syndrome," says Crandall.

 By decreasing the amount of non-nutritive foods you consume and increasing the nutrient-dense ones, you'll set yourself up for success in the long run.
 "Focus on omega-3-rich foods like tuna, salmon, mackerel, and herring.
-You should be eating fatty fish two or three times per week in three to four ounce servings.
-This helps decrease inflammation.
+You should be eating fatty fish two or three times per week in three- to four-ounce servings.
+This helps to decrease inflammation.
 If you don't eat seafood, you can take a fish oil supplement as an alternative.
-Aim for around 1,200 to 2,400 mg of omega-3s each day," Crandall instructs.
+Aim for around 1,200 to 2,400 milligrams of omega-3s each day," Crandall says.

 "The best thing we can have on our side is prevention.
 Working with a preventative specialist such as a dietitian can be really instrumental in making sure you're hitting those good quality nutrition markers.
-I'd recommend seeing and RD once a year at a minimum; some people do it three or four times per year if they have an actual concern that needs to be addressed," says Crandall.
+I'd recommend seeing an RD once a year at a minimum; some people do it three or four times per year if they have an actual concern that needs to be addressed," says Crandall.
 Leading a healthy life is all about developing good habits and exercising them daily.
-Consulting an expert helps take the guess work out of it all and can help set you up for true success from the get-go.
-Still not sold that you need to go see a dietary expert?
-Cross-check yourself with these 15 Signs You Need to Go See a Nutritionist.
+Consulting an expert helps take the guesswork out of it all and can help set you up for true success from the get-go.

 Developing good relaxation techniques can be instrumental in handling difficult situations and keeping your mental state in a healthy place.
 "The easiest relaxation technique to do either in the moment or on a daily basis is to practice deep breathing techniques like diaphragmatic breathing.
 I usually have my clients practice doing that when they're not stressed to learn how to do it properly.
 Try taking five deep breaths before you sleep or when you wake up.
 That way when a stressor comes, you have the technique readily available to you," says Goldman.